GuyLeib/Text_Decryption/README.md

 This repository contains a Graphical User Interface (GUI) implementation of a text decryption system powered by a genetic algorithm.
 The genetic algorithm used here comes in three versions: Classic, Lamark, and Darwin.

+`Note:` Running the algorithm can take between 5 to 10 minutes, go grab coffee while waiting.

 ## How To Use
 1. Download the decryption.exe file and locate it at the same directory as the Data Files* and enc.txt which is the text you want to decrypt.
 2. Double click on the exe file the following screen will pop: